azurebootcamp/azurebootcamp/README.md

 - Use Visual Studio or  Sublime Text
 - Start editing html/js/css files
 - Google Map: To change location of your map, you can follow steps provided here [Embed Maps](https://developers.google.com/maps/documentation/embed/guide)
+- After going live, you may want to scrape new Facebook link for your site address at [Facebook Debugger](https://developers.facebook.com/tools/debug/)

 ## Wishlist